TERRORIST GROUPS

 OVERVIEW

-Lebanese Hizballah is a political, military, and terrorist organization capable of conducting attacks worldwide.
-The group is committed to preserving its strategic partnership with Iran, bolstering the Syrian regime, and maintaining its own domestic power in Lebanon in addition to opposing Israeli interests and driving US forces from the Middle East.
-Hizballah’s Islamic Jihad Organization (IJO)—also known as the External Security Organization or Unit 910—is a highly compartmented unit that is primarily responsible for overseas terrorism operations, including against Western targets.
+Lebanese Hizballah is a political, military, and terrorist organization with elements capable of conducting attacks against Israeli and US interests worldwide.
+The group is committed to opposing Israeli interests and driving US forces from the Middle East.
+Hizballah’s Islamic Jihad Organization (IJO)—a.k.a. the External Security Organization or Unit 910—is primarily responsible for overseas terrorism operations, including against US targets.

 OPERATING AREAS